coconut-xr/xinteraction/README.md

 ## Input Device

 A input device represents a unit with a positions and one or multiple input device elements.
 A input device element is a pressable or activateable element belonging to one input device with the same position as the input device.
 For instance, a input device can be a mouse and all buttons are input device elements.
 However, in case of a touch device, every individual pointer (finger) is a input device, since each pointer has its own position.

+# TODO

+[x] fix onPointerUp after pointer leave and reenter (write test for it)
+[ ] enable calling update only once a frame (for the generic pointer => collect press, release, and wheel events) [ ] test event (pointer) capture manually
+[ ] write tests for raycaster intersections
+[ ] write tests for collider intersections